sam-crawley/PilerDB/README.md

 The code is designed to make it straightforward to extend coverage in the database by adding new surveys.

+To view the PILER DB via the Shiny web interface, install this package, and run:

+PilerDB::launchPilerDash()

 More information can be found in the package documentation and associated papers.